July 17, 2018

 That means many of the millions of ridiculously good deals on Amazon Prime Day – or “Amazon Crime Day” as it’s known in Wisconsin – are actually illegally cheap.

-Hear the MacIver News Minute on News/Talk 1130 WISN every Tuesday and Thursday at 8, 11, and 2.
+Catch the MacIver News Minute on News/Talk 1130 WISN every Tuesday and Thursday at 8, 11, and 2.
 Listen to WISN live on iHeart here.
+And get every MacIver News Minute delivered directly to your device, along with conversations with key news makers in our MacIver Newsmakers podcasts – be sure to subscribe through your favorite podcast app:

 Listen to other recent MacIver News Minutes here: